Sarah Marshall (British actress): Career

-Marshall made her Broadway debut in 1951 in a short revival of Elmer Rice's Dream Girl.
+Marshall made her Broadway debut in 1951 as an usher in a short revival of Elmer Rice's Dream Girl.
 Her next performances were in three revivals of Robert E. Sherwood plays and a new S.N.
 Behrman play opposite her mother, all to small audiences.
 Marshall won a Theatre World Award in 1956 for her role as Bonnie Dee Ponder in the adaptation of Eudora Welty's The Ponder Heart.
 She was nominated for the Tony Award in 1960 for her role in George Axelrod's play Goodbye Charlie.

-Marshall also had a starring role in Alfred Hitchcock Presents as Poopsie (Mrs. Barrett) in "The Baby Blue Expression."
-Throughout the 1960s, she appeared in a variety of other television series, including The Twilight Zone (episode "Little Girl Lost" (1962) in which she played Ruth, the mother of Tina), The Tab Hunter Show, Thriller, Kentucky Jones, F Troop, Perry Mason, Get Smart, Star Trek (episode ‘’The Deadly Years’’1967), and in one 1966 episode (Doggone Martian) of My Favorite Martian.
+Marshall also had a starring role in Alfred Hitchcock Presents as Poopsie (Mrs. Barrett) in "The Baby Blue Expression".
+Throughout the 1960s, she appeared in a variety of other television series, including The Twilight Zone (episode "Little Girl Lost" in 1962, in which she played Ruth, the mother of Tina), The Tab Hunter Show, Thriller, Kentucky Jones, F Troop, Perry Mason, Get Smart, Star Trek (episode "The Deadly Years" in 1967), and in one 1966 episode (Doggone Martian) of My Favorite Martian.
 She guest-starred in three episodes of Daniel Boone: "Cry of Gold" (1965), "Take the Southbound Stage" (1967) and "Hero's Welcome" (1968).
+She played the murderous Eugenia Rawlins in The Wild Wild West S3 E7 "The Night of the Hangman" (1967).

 From the 1970s until shortly before her death, Marshall appeared in numerous television series and in several films.
 On television, her only full-time regular series role was on the sitcom Miss Winslow & Son in 1979, in which she played Evelyn Winslow, the mother of the series' main character Susan Winslow.
 Her final film performance was that of Mrs. Weston in Bad Blood...The Hunger, released in 2012.

 Personal life

-In June 1952, Marshall married production designer Mel Bourne.
-They had one child, son Timothy (b.
-1954), before divorcing in 1957.
+On 13 June 1952, Marshall married production designer Mel Bourne.
+They had one child, son Timothy, before divorcing in 1957.
 In 1964, she married actor Carl Held.
 They remained together until her death.

 Death

-Marshall died on 18 January 2014, after a lengthy battle with cancer.
+Marshall died on 18 January 2014, after a lengthy battle with stomach cancer.
 She was 80 years old.